LLM in Elder Law and Estate Planning

 Our Live, Online Experience

 All courses are live and taught online so you get immediate interaction with faculty and classmates through the use of virtual classrooms in real-time.
-Each student is supplied with a headset and microphone so that he/she can actively participate in classroom discussions.
 Both the video and audio of all of our online classes are recorded.
 Many of our graduates also archive the recordings as a part of their own personal legal education reference library.

 As a full-time student, you will take 12 academic credits in each semester.
 This includes 6 two-credit courses in the first semester and 4 two-credit courses plus the four-credit capstone course in the second semester.
 Full-time students attend classes on Monday, Tuesday, and Wednesday either in the late afternoon or evening.